 As we discussed previously, accounting implementations are like dentist visits (sorry dental friends), necessary but definitely not fun.
 Yet, before we get to the implementation part, we have to go through the process of system selection; identifying and choosing the best system for your business.

 We’ve compiled what we consider to be the top tips for choosing your new system.
+With these tips, accounting systems should be easier to decipher, understand, and implement for your business.

 - Have a team to evaluate your options.